-Algebra II Curriculum H is the second course in a four-year honors mathematics sequence.
-Students continue to demonstrate higher order thinking skills by applying concepts to challenging problems and 'real-world' problems.
-This honors course addresses the current state framework with emphasis on the Algebra domain and Functions domain.
+Algebra II Curriculum H is the third course in a college preparatory sequence.
+Students demonstrate higher-order thinking skills by applying concepts to challenging and real-world problems.
+This honors course addresses the current state framework, emphasizing the Algebra and Functions domains.
 Consistent with the content standards of these domains, students expand their knowledge of functions to include exponential, logarithmic, trigonometric, and polynomial functions using discrete and recursive models.
-They will expand their knowledge of equation solving to include multiple methods of solving quadratics, linear systems in three variables, and linear programming problems.
-The Number and Quantity domain is addressed as students study complex numbers and finite graphs, extend the real number system to rational exponents, and study its structure and properties.
-Students work in the coordinate plane studying quadratic relationships as they address the standards of the Geometry domain.
-The standards in the Statistics and Probability domain are addressed as students interpret data to find a model to fit the data.
+They will develop their understanding of equation solving to incorporate multiple methods of solving quadratics, linear systems in three variables, and linear programming problems.
+The Number and Quantity domain is addressed as students study complex numbers and finite graphs, extend the real number system to rational exponents and study its structure and properties.
+Students work in the coordinate plane exploring quadratic relationships as they address the standards of the Geometry domain.
+The Statistics and Probability domain standards are addressed as students interpret data to find a model to fit the data.
 A TI-83+or TI-84 graphing calculator or equivalent is required.
 Additionally, all students will participate in the year-long Math Fair project.
 The focus for Algebra II students will be conjectures and proofs.

-Suggested Entry Criteria: Mastery of the concepts and skills of Geometry.
+Suggested Entry Criteria: Mastery of the concepts and skills of Geometry

-Next course: Pre-Calculus Curriculum H, Pre-Calculus Curriculum A, Statistics Curriculum A, or AP Statistics.
+Next course: Pre-Calculus Curriculum H, Pre-Calculus Curriculum A, Statistics Curriculum A, or AP Statistics